RobOsipo/JS211_TicTacToeProject/README.md

 to test our understanding of the lesson.
 It's also our main way to assign grades for an assignment.

-To run the tests on a file run `npm test path/to/file.js`, etc.
+To run a the tests on a file run `npm test path/to/file.js`, etc.

 ### Running the Linter